IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_agent.rst

 Parameters
 ----------

-  agent_location (True, str, None)
+  schematics_location (True, str, None)
-    (Required for new resource) The location where agent is deployed in the user environment.
+    (Required for new resource) List of locations supported by IBM Cloud Schematics service.
+While creating your workspace or action, choose the right region, since it cannot be changed.
+Note, this does not limit the location of the IBM Cloud resources, provisioned using Schematics.

   tags (False, list, None)
     Tags for the agent.

-  agent_metadata (False, list, None)
+  agent_inputs (False, list, None)
-    The metadata of an agent.

-  description (False, str, None)
-    Agent description.
+    Additional input variables for the agent.

   user_state (False, list, None)
     User defined status of the agent.

-  version (True, str, None)
-    (Required for new resource) Agent version.

-  agent_infrastructure (True, list, None)
-    (Required for new resource) The infrastructure parameters used by the agent.

-  agent_inputs (False, list, None)
-    Additional input variables for the agent.

   name (True, str, None)